conda-forge/spectral-feedstock/README.md

 A pure Python module for processing hyperspectral image data (imaging spectroscopy data).
 It has functions for reading, displaying, manipulating, and classifying hyperspectral imagery.
-SPy is Free, Open Source Software (FOSS) distributed under the GNU General Public License.
+SPy is Free, Open Source Software (FOSS) distributed under the MIT License..

 Current build status